lululombard/CertRemainTime/README.md

 HunterStanton (he added the licence that forgot at 2 AM)

+windexi and Animus120 for their certs (buggy if one of them didn't have the ExpirationDate key)

 # More info

 This package is also licensed under WTFPL.